verbb/postie/docs/shipping-providers/ups.md

 # UPS

-In order to use UPS, you'll need to ensure you are using a valid United States address as your store location.
-You'll also need to ensure your Craft Commerce default currency is set to USD.

 ### How to get API access

 Register for an access key via the [UPS Developer Kit](https://www.ups.com/upsdeveloperkit?loc=en_US) form.
 Add this access key in the provider information either through the control panel, or in the configuration file (as the API Key).